 The Company's current strategic goal is to enhance profitability and financial soundness through debt reduction, including through disposition of non-core or unprofitable assets and issuance of equity and/or equity-linked securities, as well as various other cost-saving measures.
-Such strategic goal is in line with the Company's debt reduction plan submitted to the Ministry of Strategy and Finance as part of its plan to bolster its overall financial health.
+Such strategic goal is in line with the Company's debt reduction plan submitted to the Ministry of Strategy and Finance and as part of its plan to bolster its overall financial health.
 In the past, as part of its efforts to diversify its operations and prepare for the potential restructuring and liberalization of the natural gas industry in Korea as well as in response to the government's policy to promote procurement of natural resources, the Company participated in exploration, development and production of natural gas outside Korea.
-As part of a consortium or through acquisition of a minority interest, the Company engages in overseas gas exploration and development in various locations, including Iraq, Canada, Australia, Myanmar, Indonesia, Mozambique, Uzbekistan, Cyprus and East Timor, and participates in LNG terminal operation and maintenance in Mexico, Thailand, China, the United Arab Emirates and Singapore.
+As part of a consortium or through acquisition of a minority interest, the Company engages in overseas gas exploration and development in various locations, including Iraq, Canada, Australia, Myanmar, Indonesia, Mozambique, Uzbekistan, Cyprus and East Timor, and participates in LNG terminal operation and maintenance in Mexico, China, the United Arab Emirates and Singapore.
 The Company has also invested in various gas supply companies located in Oman, Qatar and Yemen.
 Some of these projects have recently begun to generate profits after years of investment, and the Company intends to make the scheduled or requisite investments in its overseas projects.
-However, in accordance with its debt reduction plan submitted to the Ministry of Strategy and Finance, until 2017, the Company plans to concentrate on its core business of LNG import-related operations without entering into any material new businesses or otherwise significantly expanding its capital expenditure overseas.
-The Company invested approximately U.S.\$1.9 billion in overseas gas exploration, development and production projects in 2014 and approximately U.S.\$0.6 billion in the first three months of 2015, and it expects to invest approximately U.S.\$1.7 billion in such projects in the remainder of 2015, substantially all of which relate to committed capital expenditures under existing projects.
+However, in accordance with its debt reduction plan submitted to the Ministry of Strategy and Finance, at least until 2019 and as part of its plan to bolster its overall financial health, the Company plans to concentrate on its core business of LNG import-related operations without entering into any material new businesses or otherwise significantly expanding its capital expenditure overseas.
+The Company invested approximately U.S.\$1.1 billion in overseas gas exploration, development and production projects in 2015 and approximately U.S.\$0.2 billion in the first three months of 2016, and it expects to invest approximately U.S.\$0.7 billion in such projects in the remainder of 2016, substantially all of which relate to committed capital expenditures under existing projects.